VeinDevTtv/vein-adv-music/README.md

    ```

 3. **Database Setup:**
+   The script will automatically create the necessary database tables on first run, but you can also manually set them up using the SQL below:
    ```sql
    -- Import the following SQL into your database CREATE TABLE IF NOT EXISTS `music_artists` (